hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/2-where-clause.md

+---
+title: "Where Clause"
+metaTitle: 'Ordering | Hasura DDN Data Connector Tutorial'
+metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
+---

 So now we've set up a basic data connector for a SQLite database running locally.
 Now we'll start to implement predicates by turning them into where clauses in the generated SQL.